Meet The Team

 Natasha Parnian

 Natasha is a stage director, producer, and creator hailed for daring and provocative work.
+A lifelong artist and adventurer, she has worn many hats- classical vocalist, non-equity stage (click for credits) and film (click for credits) actress, a gymnast and senior recreational and team coach with USA Gymnastics, cross country motorcyclist, veterinary technician, grip for the film Evan Almighty, and lighting technician for the world premiere of Disney/Pixar's Cars at Lowe's Motor Speedway.
 She founded Dark Horse Theatre Company in 2009 in Washington D.C.
-Prior to that she directed numerous plays in the Mid-Atlantic region.
+Prior to that she directed numerous plays in the Mid-Atlantic region (click for credits).
 She studied theatre and classical voice at UNC.
 She completed her directing apprenticeship in 2006 at the Carolina Actors Studio Theatre (CAST) in Charlotte, North Carolina.
 Natasha is the protégé of Michael R. Simmons (former student of renowned film director Sidney Lumet), aviator, and Managing Artistic Director of CAST.
+She is the proud creator of Dark Horse's Calamity: The Show and the annually sold-out event, IMPROVICON.
 Ms. Parnian is an "actor's director" and career-long psychological realism practitioner.
 This focus fosters honest, raw performances by prioritizing table work, in-depth character development, and rewarding strong choices.
-Her directorial approach leverages her Meisner-based and improvisation backgrounds.
-She enjoys to collaborate with people who bring commitment, ingenuity, and depth to the craft.
-Her style is characterized by a commitment to ensemble acting, as well as bold, immersive, and experimental staging of productions that defy conventional theatrical norms.
-Her work challenges audiences and fosters a deep connection between performers and spectators.
-She is in constant pursuit of building "acting that attains a level of something that we know nothing about".
+Her directorial approach leverages her Meisner and improvisation-based backgrounds.
+She enjoys collaborating with people who bring commitment, ingenuity, and depth to the craft.
+She is committed bold, immersive, and experimental staging of productions that defy conventional theatrical norms.
+Her work has been described as emotionally fearless and psychologically precise, emphasizing details, tension, and dynamic ensemble chemistry.
+She prioritizes challenging audiences and fostering a deep connection between performers and spectators.
+She is perpetually chasing "acting that attains a level of something that we know nothing about".
 She is self-employed as the owner of two businesses (Dark Horse Theatre Company and Sit Stay Concierge Pet Wellness) and a for-hire performance speaking strategist for TedX, Toastmasters, and others.
 She moonlights as a theatre and improv workshop professional for corporate events and in area school systems.
-Outside of work, she is a homeschooling mom, devoted wife, motorcycle enthusiast, and animal lover.
+When she is not plotting Dark Horse's next theatrical experiment, she is a homeschooling mom, aspiring playwright, devoted wife, motorcycle enthusiast, and animal lover.

 Associate Artistic Director